Welcome to the Glorious Glow-Worms!

 Welcome to the Year Two class page of the Glorious Glow-worms.
-We are so lucky to work with amazing grown-ups, Mrs Hanslip who teaches on a Monday, Mrs Wallis who teaches Tuesday-Friday, Mrs Hooton and Miss Parkhouse our wonderful teaching assistants.
+We are so lucky to work with amazing grown-ups, Mrs Wallis who teaches Monday to Thursday, Mrs McMorran who teaches on a Friday and Mrs Hooton, our wonderful teaching assistant.

 Check out all the amazing things we will be up to this half term.
 At the bottom of the page you will find the half termly newsletters, key dates and weekly spelling lists.